marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 However, the ambient temperature pathway generally responds to less severe changes in temperature[@capovilla_control_2015], and a *BnFLC* gene with an expression profile consistent with *BnFT* repression during the cold is not present in Westar (Figure \ref{figure:3xx:flcwesleaf}).
 This suggests that all four copies of *BnFT* are influenced by the photoperiod pathway in the leaf.

-Finally, the copies exhibit further regulatory divergence in terms of tissue specific expression, with A7 and C6 being the only *BnFT* genes expressed in the apex.
+Finally, the copies exhibit further regulatory divergence in terms of tissue-specific expression, with A7 and C6 being the only *BnFT* genes expressed in the apex.
 A potential explanation for observing these expression patterns could be from residual leaf and stem tissue surrounding the apex due to the dissection procedure (section \ref{section:spring:experimentaldesign}).
 However, that the expression profiles are different in the apex relative to the leaf, and that *BnFT.A2*, the most highly expressed copy in the leaf, is not observed in the apex implies this is not the case.
 Although expression of *FT* has been detected in the apex in Arabidopsis[@kardailsky_activation_1999; @kobayashi_pair_1999], it has been shown that *FT* mRNA is not required in the apex for its role in promoting the floral transition[@abe_fd_2005; @kobayashi_pair_1999; @mathieu_export_2007].